Requeté: Civil War (1936–1939)

 The early period of the Civil War was the only moment when Requeté had a tangible impact on Spanish history.
 In 3 out of 4 regions of highest Carlist militancy, Catalonia, Levante and Vascongadas, the military coup failed and requeté rebels fell prisoners, went into hiding or fled to the Nationalist zone.
-However, in Navarre the organization was powerful enough to seize control over the region almost single-handedly; moreover, it contributed to rapid capture of Western Aragón, and in the late summer of 1936 it proved crucial for Nationalist takeover of Gipuzkoa.
+However, in Navarre the organization was powerful enough to seize control over the region almost single-handedly; moreover, it contributed to the rapid capture of Western Aragón, and in the late summer of 1936 it proved crucial for Nationalist takeover of Gipuzkoa.
 Smaller Requeté detachments played some role during seizure of Western Andalusia.
 Units from Navarre, Old Castile, Leon and Galicia formed part of troops attempting to cross Sierra de Guadarrama and reach Madrid, but failed.
-During first weeks of the war the requeté volunteers formed some 15–20% of all Nationalist troops on the peninsula and proved vital for some of their initial strategic achievements, namely cutting off the Northern enclave from France and forming a bulwark which separated the Republican-held Vascongadas and Aragon.
+During first weeks of the war the requeté volunteers might have formed some 15% of all Nationalist troops on the peninsula and proved vital for some of their initial strategic achievements, namely cutting off the Northern enclave from France and forming a bulwark which separated the Republican-held Vascongadas and Aragon.